MochaMagica/fleshyleather/README.md

 My first Minecraft mod.
 Mostly made it to prove to myself I could actually produce something and to kind of learn how github works.
 This idea for a mod exists in multiple places, but this is my version.
+Amazing art by me.

 Crafting